antrixyadav/Leetcode-problems/README.md

 # LeetCode Practice & Solutions

-Welcome!
-This repository serves as a personal archive for my LeetCode problem solutions, primarily written in C++.
+This repository serves as a personal codebase for my LeetCode problem solutions, primarily implemented in C++.
+It reflects my continuous effort to strengthen algorithmic thinking, build strong coding logic, and maintain a disciplined practice habit.

+---

-## 🎯 Purpose of this Repository
+## 🎯 Purpose & Objectives

-* **Practice & Learning:** A dedicated space to track my journey through Data Structures and Algorithms (DSA), sharpen my problem-solving skills, and practice coding logic.
+* **Algorithmic Growth:** Consistent practice to deepen my understanding of problem-solving techniques, logic building, and efficiency trade-offs.
+* **Code Quality:** A focus on writing clean, readable, and optimal solutions with careful consideration for time and space complexity.
-* **Personal Reference:** A clean, centralized space where I can quickly review my previously accepted solutions, rethink past approaches, and track my coding style over time.
+* **Technical Reference:** A structured space to archive verified approaches, revisit past code, and track the evolution of my implementation style over time.

+---

-## 🛠️ Repository Structure
+## 🛠️ Repository Organization

-All solution files are stored directly in this repository and named by their corresponding LeetCode problem number and title for easy navigation (e.g., `0009_palindrome_number.cpp`).
+* Solutions are saved using a consistent naming convention with their official problem number and title for easy file management (e.g., `0009_palindrome_number.cpp`).

-All solutions submitted here are tested and accepted on LeetCode.
+* All solution files contained in this repository have been tested and accepted on LeetCode.